seancdavis/sapwood-classic/ideas.md

 New ideas are always welcomed!

 There is no platform for adding or voting to ideas for now.
 At the moment, I am a one-man team managing the roadmap for taproot, which is being done [on GitHub](https://github.com/rocktree/taproot/issues).
+This page explains how I handle new ideas at the moment.

 If you have a new idea, please [create an issue](https://github.com/rocktree/taproot/issues/new) and preface it with `Request: `.
 I'll either place it somewhere within the current roadmap or respond to your request.